Resources to help pay for power wheelchairs and scooters.

 REquipment (MRC/MassMATCH) – provides refurbished, gently used wheeled mobility, lifts and other Durable Medical Equipment (DME) free to people of all ages.
-Delivery available in the Greater Boston and Central MA.
-Search inventory of reuse items .
-We pick up donations of gently used DME (no beds).
+Call 1-800-261-9841 to arrange for free pick up.

 Pass It On – located in Mashpee and provides equipment to clients aged birth to 22.
 Provides manual wheelchairs and strollers.
 Does not provide power wheelchairs or scooters.

 The Boston Home Wheelchair Enhancement Center – has onsite repair capacity for clients with the tools and supplies to make quick fixes based on prior assessments.
 Consequently clients are able to avoid long waits for parts or servicing.
 This enables them to stay mobile and comfortable without long incapacitating delays.
 The Center offers knowledgeable advice on working with insurers and the wheelchair manufacturer or supplier.

 Wheelchair Recycler – located in Ashland.
 Contact person is David Heim.
 Wheelchair Recycler refurbishes and distributes pre-owned power wheelchairs and electric scooters at a very low cost to people that either do not have health insurance or do not qualify for equipment.
 If you can not pick up scooter, there is a $100 delivery charge.